 Because of having a gel, it can avoid uneven application and spillage more than any other type of wood stain.

-There are some occasions I notice woods with large pores structures as ash wood overly absorb stains and that’ll waste lots of stains with no use.
+There are some occasions I notice woods with large pores structures as ash wood overly absorbs stains and that’ll waste lots of stains with no use.

-But by using General finishes oil-based gel stain, will limit the amount of absorption all over the ash wood reduces wastage.
+But using General Finishes oil-based gel stain will limit the amount of absorption all over the ash wood reducing wastage.

 Drying Time | 8 Hours |